nisalVD/nextjs-test/README.md

 - prettier plugin to get nicer support for tailwind classes
 - more component library like Button component
 - alot of styling cleanup and a header for easier navigation
+- I wanted just use .graphql files, but I couldn't get it to work, if i add the graphql loader it works fine but it breaks mjs files which some of the libraries used were depending on

 ##### Deployements